santoguiia/santoguiia/README.md

 Hello, welcome to my repository!

-I'm Guilherme, I'm graduating from Control and Automation Engineering and programming enthusiast!

-I am studying Control and Automation Engineering at the Federal University of Santa Catarina and currently interning at Ampera, a company focused on technologies for autonomous and electric cars.
-At Ampera, my central role is to develop systems for self-driving cars, aiming at safety and efficiency in driving.
-In addition, I founded "Código Infinito" to promote the training of new developers.
+I'm currently studying Control and Automation Engineering at the Federal University of Santa Catarina, and I'm interning at Ampera, a company that specializes in technologies for autonomous and electric cars.
+My central role at Ampera is to develop computer vision algorithms and test camera sensors for autonomous cars, with the goal of improving driving safety and efficiency.
+Additionally, I founded 'Código Infinito' to promote the training of new programmers.

 Previous works:
 <ul dir="auto"><li>Computer Vision Project Coordinator - During my time in this role, I was instrumental in developing a predictive line follower using advanced computer vision techniques.
 My work involved developing scripts in C++ and Python, as well as working closely with the team to create and implement algorithms for the robot's vision.
 (2022 - 2023)</ul></li>